comp129/comp55/docs/labs/JavavsCPP.md

 Compiling refers to a step in turning your code into a program you can execute on your computer!
 The way to compile your code also differs between a Java and C++ File

-Before we start make sure that you have Java Virtual Machine(JVM) and GNU Compiler Collection(GCC) installed on your machine
+Before we start make sure that you have Java Virtual Machine(JVM) And GNU Compiler Collection(GCC) installed on your machine

+If you are on MacOS
-if youre on MacOS, to install JVM go to the Command Line Termial and enter these commands to install GCC and JVM
+Go to install JVM go to the Command Line Terminal and enter these commands to install GCC and JVM

 ```bash
   # for GCC